openzipkin-attic/docker-zipkin/README.md

 or [Kafka 0.8 sender](https://github.com/openzipkin/zipkin-reporter-java/blob/master/kafka08/src/main/java/zipkin2/reporter/kafka08/KafkaSender.java)
 using a `bootstrapServers` value of `host.docker.internal:9092` if your application is a docker container or `localhost:19092` if not, but running on the same host.

-If you are using Docker machine, adjust `KAFKA_ADVERTISED_HOST_NAME` in `docker-compose-kafka.yml` and the `bootstrapServers` configuration of the kafka sender to match your Docker host IP (ex.
-192.168.99.100:19092).

 ### UI

 The docker-compose configuration can be extended to host the UI on port 80